 Most Penalized College Football Teams In 2025

-RotoWire.com is breaking down the most penalized college football teams during the 2025 season, updating on a weekly basis for the most up-to-date stats, to see which teams are the most disciplined.
-Using TeamRankings.com, we ranked teams based on a discipline score, which is found by taking Penalties per game + Penalty yards per game and dividing it by two. [(Penalties per game +penalty yards per game)/2].
+RotoWire.com, where you can find top college football betting promos, is breaking down the most penalized college football teams during the 2025 season, updating on a weekly basis for the most up-to-date stats, to see which teams are the most disciplined throughout the season.
+Using TeamRankings.com, we ranked teams based on a discipline score, which is found by taking Penalties per game + Penalty yards per game and dividing it by two. [(Penalties per game +penalty yards per game)/2]

 2025's Most Penalized College Football Teams: Weekly Rankings & Analysis